swiegmann/dotkit-scss/README.md

 }
 ```

-*Settings variables can be done in "node-style" (single) or maps (multiple).
+*Setting variables can be done in "node-style" (single) or maps (multiple).
 Because of a reserved wordlist in SASS, it may be neccessary to quote variable names/nodes.*